NevTrace-org/Easy-Connect/mkt&comms/easy-connect-mkt&comms-plan.md

 **Content formats**

 - **Social networks**: Technical deep dives in X and Farcaster, business-centric articles in LinkedIn.
-- **Blog and newsletter**: Product information and technicall posts.
+- **Blog and newsletter**: Product information, use cases and technical posts.
 - **Video tutorials**: Walkthroughs of common integration scenarios.
 - **Webinars**: Live demonstrations and Q&A sessions in X and LinkedIn.